First Steps to Home Education

 RESEARCH

 Homeschooling is a wonderful journey.
 It is very important to know why you are making this decision.
-When difficult days come, you will need to be confident that you made a sound, informed decision.
+When difficult days come, you must be confident that you made a sound, informed decision.

 PERSONALIZE